 All administrators should be certified prior to the first instructional day of the school calendar.
 The Todd County Board of Education will pay for each evaluator to be certified.
 Evidence of successfully passing the certification requirements will be kept in each administrator’s personnel file for documentation.
+Late hire supervisors should complete evaluation certification within 30 days of hire date unless extended by Superintendent.
 Only supervisors who have passed the proficiency assessment can conduct partial and full observations for the purpose of evaluation.

 f.
 Observer Certification Support